Industry & News

 One More Thing Worth Knowing

 Refinancing works best earlier in a loan rather than later.
 In the early months of an amortizing loan, a larger share of each payment goes toward interest.
 As you get deeper into the term, the balance shifts toward principal.
-That means the interest savings from a lower rate are front-loaded, and a refinance in month six saves more than the same refinance in month 42, even on an identical loan.
+A refinance in month six saves more than the same refinance in month 42, even on an identical loan.
 If you're in the first half of your loan term, the math is especially likely to work in your favor.
 If you're in the final year or so, the remaining interest is small enough that refinancing may not be worth the administrative effort.

 The loan on your car is probably not something you think about much after you drive off the lot.
 Most people don't.
 But it's worth pulling up that paperwork once a year and asking whether the terms still make sense, because a lot can change, in the rate environment and in your own credit profile, in the time between when you signed and today.
 If you want a broader look at how auto loan economics have been shifting, our piece on the growing desire to refinance auto loans covers the trend in more depth.